Kayisha Thompson, Founder of De L’or Cakery Corporation. Photo used with permission. All rights reserved.

-My interest in the art of cake decorating peaked in 2008 after relocating to the south.
-I took a few cake decorating courses between 2008 and 2011 at various places, including the Viking Cooking School in Atlanta, Georgia.
-I reached out to Legalzoom.com to register a business name.
-While completing some recreational courses, I began posting pictures on my Facebook page.
-A well-known Florida-based jewelry seller (an entrepreneur herself) recommended that I start a Facebook business page and have a professional logo created by a graphic designer.
+“My interest in the art of cake decorating peaked in 2008 after relocating to the south.
+I took a few cake decorating courses between 2008 and 2011 at various places, including the Viking® Cooking School in Atlanta, Georgia.
+Then, I reached out to LegalZoom® to register a small business name.

-Perfecting the craft.
+Perfecting the cake-making craft.

-I researched licensing information and registered as an event planning company since I was baking on a small scale.
-(My kitchen did not meet cottage requirement laws.)
-Simultaneously, after completing my third Wilton Method course, my instructor announced openings and encouraged me to apply.
+“I researched licensing information and registered as an event planning company since I was baking on a small scale.
+At the time, my kitchen did not meet cottage requirement laws.
+Simultaneously, after completing my third Wilton Method® course, my instructor announced openings and encouraged me to apply.
 I applied to teach cake decorating and was approved.
-Having the opportunity to teach cake decorating really strengthened my skills.
+Having the opportunity to teach cake decorating strengthened my skills.

 Taking it to the next level.

-I knew there was a lot to learn about the cake decorating business, so I purchased a “How to Become a Cake Decorator” guide which provided me with an abundance of helpful tips and information.
-Then, someone told me about an organization called Women Intelligently Networking that was having a boot camp event.
-I registered as a vendor and supplied complimentary cake and cheesecake.
+“I knew there was a lot to learn about the cake decorating business, so I purchased a “How to Become a Cake Decorator” guide which provided me with an abundance of helpful tips and information.
+Then, someone told me about Women Intelligently Networking, a boot camp event.
+So I registered as a vendor and supplied complimentary cake and cheesecake.

-Learn to create your own buzz!
-I have auditioned for Food Network and TLC shows.
+“Learn to create your own buzz!
+I have auditioned for Food Network™ and TLC™ shows.
 I even made it to round three for one show.
 Although I was not picked, I wrote a blog post about it.
-I give back to the community by offering complimentary cupcakes or gift certificates to reputable non-profit organizations.
+In addition, I give back to the community by offering complimentary cupcakes or gift certificates to reputable non-profit organizations.
 This is tax-deductible and allows you to obtain new leads.
-On a weekly or monthly basis, you should write blog posts and send newsletters.
-Depending on your ultimate goal, you may want to consider creating YouTube videos.
-It is best to do some research and find out if it is a smart move.
-I have seen some videos that are not career worthy.
-I hope you enjoyed my small business success essay, and have a wonderful day.
+You should write blog posts and send newsletters on a weekly or monthly basis.